jeju5/management/cs/aws/aws_developer.md

 * AWS CodeDeploy & Lambda
   * CodeDeploy provides three options for Lambda deployment
-    * Canary: Traffic is shifted in two increments.
+    * Canary: Traffic is shifted in two increments. (gradual)
       * ex) Canary10Percent10Minutes -> +3% at 4mins & +6% at 10min (for example)
     * Linear: Traffic is shifted in equal increments.
       * ex) Linear10PercentEvery10Minutes -> +10% at 10min -> +20% at 20min -> ...